efemberg11/GeoModel_rmakhman/documentation/docs/dev/docs-contrib.md

 It also uses the [Material](https://squidfunk.github.io/mkdocs-material/) theme for MkDocs, which offers many tools to handle additional documentation metadata.

 The actual documentation files are stored under the folder `documentation/docs/`.
-While the `MkDocs` configuration files are stored in the `documentation` root folder.
+The `MkDocs` configuration files are stored in the `documentation` root folder, besides the `docs/` folder.

 In order to update the documentation, you don't need to install `MkDocs` locally, because its build is performed within the GitLab CI (Continuos Integration) pipelines and then the HTML outcome is installed on the GeoModel server at CERN.